 Students must be State of FL EMT Certified and have completed or be enrolled in Anatomy & Physiology online by end of phase 1 of program.
 Graduates are prepared to be certified as paramedics in accordance with standards in Chapter 64J-2 of the FL Administrative Code.
 College credit is issued upon application to a community college for those pursuing an associate of science (A.A.S.) degree in Emergency Medical Services.

-This full time program is offered day time only and takes 14 months (1100 hours) to complete.
+The Paramedic Program is offered day time only and takes 14 months (1100 hours) to complete.
 Schedules vary by offering.
 Program is on shift friendly format, ie: A,B,C.

 Obtainment Time Frame: Within 1 year of program completion

 The required basic skills grade levels are Reading-10, Math-10, and Language-10 and must be met prior to program completion or a Florida High School Graduate after 2007.